A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at

-\subsubsection{Question Tidying}
+\paragraph{Question Tidying.}

-Most questions can be directly used for program synthesis.
-However, some questions may be vague or contain superfluous information (e.g., reference movie characters or current events), and require {\it tidying}\footnote{We refer to this as \textit{question tidying} as these techniques do not represent significant modifications, but rather efforts to supplement them with necessary context, much like the efforts taken to denoise and complete more traditional datasets \cite{tidy-data}.} to extract the essence of the question.
-Question tidying primarily involves removing superfluous information, breaking down long sentence structures into smaller components, and converting prompts into a programming format.
-Panel E in Figure \ref{fig:examples} is from Mathematics for Computer Science and shows the simplification of a question as well as library context.
-Tidying long wordy questions is also important for generating correct answers.
-Concise prompts and a series of shorter questions results in correct answers.
+While $81\%$ of the question is automatically solved by zero-shot and few-shot learning, $19\%$ of the questions may require manual editing to be solved by Codex.
+These questions may be vague or contain redundant information (e.g., reference movie characters or current events) and require tidying to extract the essence of the question.
+Question tidying primarily involves removing redundant information, breaking down long sentence structures into smaller components, and converting prompts into a programming format.